 What You Need To Know

 Nova Scotia has now lifted all remaining COVID-19 restrictions in the community.
-For the latest information regarding the COIVD-19 situation and public health restrictions in Nova Scotia, please visit: https://novascotia.ca/coronavirus/
+For the latest information regarding the COIVD-19 situation and public health information in Nova Scotia, please visit: https://novascotia.ca/coronavirus/

 Click the tabs below for more information.
-Please check these links frequently as the situation is evolving and information can change quickly.
+Please note, as the situation may evolve, this information may change.

 See the latest COVID-19 programs, resources and supports for tourism businesses.
 Any changes or additions to programs or resources will be added to this page as necessary.
 However, we encourage you to visit program pages directly for eligibility and application details.